MarcoLizza/mode13h.dev/_posts/2019-10-24-tofu-engine-4.md

 During the whole process, I struggled to keep the code as consistent, clean, and optimized as possible without sacrificing understandability.
 In the end, I'm pleased with the result.

 When palette switching and/or shifting is used, for mid-to-small canvases (e.g. `256x256` pixels) I gained almost an **x8** performance boost over the OpenGL version of the renderer.
 With bigger or when palette switches/shifts aren't used, the performance boost is less evident.
-However, this is not dramatic... let's not forget that the engine is primarily aimed to *lo-fi* games (I don't plan to write ~10K sprites regularly).
+However, this is not dramatic... let's not forget that the engine is primarily aimed to *lo-fi* games (I don't plan to draw ~10K sprites regularly).
 With some kind of z-index or dirty-region technique we *could* possibly have better performances, but the additional complexity won't make it worth the effort.

 We can sum up the engine features added with this iteration as follows: